chandlerc/blog/content/slides/2026-memory-safety-deep-1/1_use_after_free.md

   - Those operations trigger an event that propagates up the call stack
 - Alias tracking
   - Says _which_ pointers could reference the freed memory
-  - Tracked in extra arguments to pointer and reference types
+  - Tracked in extra place arguments to pointer and reference types
     - Locals can use "automatic" default